 I would also suggest trying to keep your workplace clean.
-But that’s nearly impossible while shooting splashes.
+But that’s almost impossible while shooting color splash photography.
 It’s going to get out of control.
 It’s going to get messy and make the floor wet.
-So my suggestion is simply to stop worrying about it and have fun with it.
+My suggestion is to stop worrying about it and have fun with it.

 Embrace the mess!
 Let it unravel.
 You can clean up after shooting, and it’ll be a lot less stressful.

 Let’s get back to our coffee cups!
-First of all, make a sketch.
+Begin by making a sketch.

 I can’t overestimate how helpful this is.
-You won’t waste your time recombining cups over and over again, you just arrange them in a neat stack at the right angles one after another.
+You won’t waste your time recombining cups over and over again.
+You only arrange them in a neat stack at the right angles one after another.

-I started with a bottom cup, leaving some space for a little milk jug and my hand.
+I started with the bottom cup, leaving some space for a little milk jug and my hand.

-It’s just like embroidery: so long as your top side looks good, it doesn’t matter what happens underneath.
+It’s like embroidery—as long as your top side looks good, it doesn’t matter what happens underneath.